How This Calculator Works

 US property tax rates range from 0.28% (Hawaii) to 2.47% (New Jersey).
 Our calculator pre-fills the correct rate, typical HOA average, and homeowners insurance cost for every state the moment you select it.

-Common questions about renting vs buying in the US and UK.
+Common questions about renting vs buying a home in the US and UK — including stamp duty, PMI, HOA fees, and how to calculate your breakeven point.

 What is PMI and when does it apply?

-Private Mortgage Insurance (PMI) is required by US lenders when your down payment is below 20%.
-It typically costs 0.5–1% of the loan per year, added to your monthly payment.
-Once you hit 20% equity, you can cancel it.
-Our calculator automatically applies PMI at 0.6% and removes it once 20% equity is reached.
+Private Mortgage Insurance (PMI) is a policy required by US lenders when your down payment is below 20% of the purchase price.
+It protects the lender — not you — against default.
+PMI typically costs between 0.5% and 1.2% of the loan amount per year, paid monthly.
+On a $400,000 loan, that's roughly $167–$400 per month added to your payment.
+The good news is that PMI isn't permanent.
+Once you reach 20% equity — either through repayments or rising property values — you can request cancellation.
+Under the Homeowners Protection Act, lenders must automatically cancel it at 22% equity.
+Our calculator applies PMI at 0.6% per year and automatically removes it from your monthly costs once 20% equity is reached based on your amortisation schedule and growth assumptions.

 Do all US homes have HOA fees?